 Policies are a set of rules the VSP uses to secure, manage and regulate the behavior of the smart devices.
 One example is a policy that blocks a device from enterprise resources if it is rooted or jailbroken.

 An alert is a notification that is sent to a device and is triggered by a policy rule.
 It can be a notification using native OS capabilities, a text message or a badge that appears on the MobileIron icon.
 One example of an alert would be a notification that the device has a banned app installed.

 "Over the air" is remote configuration with no physical connection from the employee device to a computer server.
 Any data transfer occurs over wireless (WiFi or 3G).
 In this mode MobileIron can provision, wipe, encrypt and lock phones, but cannot backup data or upgrade the OS.
 This limitation is in the process of being addressed by various OS vendors.

 To "push" means to send data or configurations to an employee's device without the employee having to take an action.
 MobileIron pushes security settings, application configurations and profiles.
 Note that no management platform can push applications to iOS or Android devices without the user’s permission, though MobileIron does publish the catalog of available apps to the user and then provisions the app at the user’s request.

-MobileIron has developed a set of Application Programming Interface (API) libraries for partners and customers to extract data about telecom expense management (TEM) from the MobileIron VSP.
+MobileIron has developed a set of Application Programming Interface (API) libraries for partners and customers to extract data from the MobileIron VSP.

 MobileIron supports Office 365